FAQ – Frequently Asked Questions

 Possibly, if you’ve a working prototype and are prepared for some constructive criticism.
 Playtests are a significant investment of time for any GM and they need to market it to their players.

-If you’ve got any other questions that aren’t listed above, feel free to me using the form below.
+If you’ve got any other questions that aren’t listed above, feel free to contact me.